Data destruction

 Do you collect the hard drives?

 Yes.
-We collect the drives, register them by serial number and transport them sealed to destruction.
-Within 20 km of Amsterdam we charge no call-out fee.
+We collect the drives, register them by serial number and take them to destruction.
+We collect throughout the Netherlands, and in the Amsterdam region we drive out at no collection cost.

 Plan Your Hard Drive Destruction Now